istio/istio.io/content/docs/concepts/security/index.md

 * **`ServiceRole`** defines a group of permissions to access services.
 * **`ServiceRoleBinding`** grants a `ServiceRole` to particular subjects, such as  a user, a group, or a service.

-The combination of `ServiceRole` and `ServiceRoleBinding` specifies “**who** is allowed to do **what** under **which** conditions”.
+The combination of `ServiceRole` and `ServiceRoleBinding` specifies "**who** is allowed to do **what** under **which** conditions”.
 Specifically,

-* "who" refers to “subjects” in `ServiceRoleBinding`.
+* "who" refers to "subjects” in `ServiceRoleBinding`.
-* "what” refers to “permissions” in `ServiceRole`.
+* "what” refers to "permissions” in `ServiceRole`.
-* “conditions” can be specified with [Istio attributes](/docs/reference/config/policy-and-telemetry/attribute-vocabulary/) in either `ServiceRole` or `ServiceRoleBinding`.
+* "conditions” can be specified with [Istio attributes](/docs/reference/config/policy-and-telemetry/attribute-vocabulary/) in either `ServiceRole` or `ServiceRoleBinding`.

 #### `ServiceRole`

 A `ServiceRole` specification includes a list of rules (i.e., permissions).
 Each rule has the following standard fields:

 * **services**: A list of service names.
-Can be set to “*” to include all services in the specified namespace.
+Can be set to "*” to include all services in the specified namespace.
 * **methods**: A list of HTTP method names.
-For permissions on gRPC requests, the HTTP verb is always “POST”.
-Can be set to “*” to include all HTTP methods.
+For permissions on gRPC requests, the HTTP verb is always "POST”.
+Can be set to "*” to include all HTTP methods.
 * **paths**: HTTP paths or gRPC methods.
-The gRPC methods should be in the form of “packageName.serviceName/methodName” (case sensitive).
+The gRPC methods should be in the form of "packageName.serviceName/methodName” (case sensitive).

 A `ServiceRole` specification only applies to the namespace specified in the "metadata" section.
-The “services” and “methods” are required fields in a rule. “paths” is optional.
-If not specified or set to “*“, it applies to “any” instance.
+The "services” and "methods” are required fields in a rule. "paths” is optional.
+If not specified or set to "*", it applies to "any” instance.

-Here is an example of a simple role “service-admin”, which has full access to all services in the “default” namespace.
+Here is an example of a simple role "service-admin”, which has full access to all services in the "default” namespace.

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"